jonochoyo/42-Libft/README.md

 In this second part, we must develop a set of functions that are either not in the libc library or are part of it but in a different form.

 ### Bonus Part - Linked List functions
 We need to write a set of functions that help us to manipulate lists.
-In the Makefile, we need to add a make bonus rule to add the bonus functions to the libft.a
+In the Makefile, we need to add a make bonus rule to add the bonus functions to libft.a